FlavScents AInsights Entry for Benzyl Mercaptan (CAS: 100-53-8)

 - Molecular Weight: 124.20 g/mol

-Benzyl mercaptan is characterized by the presence of a thiol group (-SH) attached to a benzyl group.
-This functional group is crucial for its distinctive sulfurous odor, which is often described as reminiscent of garlic or onion.
-The thiol group is responsible for the compound's high reactivity and its significant impact on odor perception.
+Benzyl mercaptan is characterized by the presence of a thiol group attached to a benzyl moiety.
+The thiol group is responsible for its distinctive sulfurous odor, which is significant in both flavor and fragrance applications.
+The compound's structure contributes to its potent odor profile, making it a valuable impact note in formulations.

 Citation hooks: FlavScents; PubChem; FEMA